Why we Love It: sand, surf, and Golden Gate Bridge views make this San Francisco’s favorite beach

 Getting There: MUNI 29;

-On those rare sunny days when the fog and wind have called it quits, locals know it's time to hit Baker Beach, a mile-long sandy shoreline in the southwest corner of the Presidio that's one of the absolute best beaches in San Francisco.
+On those rare sunny days when the fog and wind have called it quits, locals know it's time to hit Baker Beach, a mile-long sandy shoreline beneath serpentine cliffs in the southwest corner of the Presidio.
+It’s one of the absolute best beaches in San Francisco.

 What to Do